MagdalenaRomaniecka/Decompiling-MuskOS/README.md

 # Decompiling-MuskOS
 An NLP analysis of Elon Musk's linguistic patterns on X (formerly Twitter) to uncover his communication strategy.

+Project Summary: This project analyzes over a decade of Elon Musk's posts on X to identify core linguistic patterns and quantify his communication strategy.
+Using Python, Pandas, and NLP techniques, I processed a large dataset to visualize trends in his word usage, revealing a calculated approach to brand management, media interaction, and public engagement.

 ### Table of Contents
 1. [Project Goal](#project-goal)
 2. [Getting Started](#getting-started)